ashpynov/ThemeOptions/README.md

 Also It is possible to define user customizable 'Theme settings' or Variables Specification contains field:
 - Title - for user friendly name
+- LocKey - Key for localized string for title (optional)
 - Type - type of variable
 - Default - default value to be shown in settings